Dec 1, 2025

 2. Inference

-Cloud AI typically conducts both learning and inference on the cloud side.
+Cloud AI typically performs both learning and inference on the cloud side.

-In contrast, Edge AI has a role division where "learning" is done on the cloud side, and "inference" is primarily performed on the field devices.
+On the other hand, Edge AI distributes the roles where "Learning" is done on the cloud and "Inference" is primarily performed on site devices.

-Structure of Edge AI: Learning in the Cloud and Inferring in the Field
+Structure of Edge AI: Learning in the Cloud, Inferring on Site

-Following the image in the slides, let’s explain the flow of Edge AI a bit more concretely.
+Following the image in the slide, let me explain the flow of Edge AI in a bit more detail.

 In this way,

-"Learning on the cloud" → "Compress the model" → "Deploy to edge devices" → "Infer on-site"
+"Learning in the cloud" → "Compressing the model" → "Deploying to edge devices" → "Inferring on site"

 is the fundamental structure of Edge AI.

-The biggest advantage of Edge AI is immediacy.
+The greatest benefit of Edge AI is its immediacy.

 • Self-driving cars